distributedlife/ensemble-website/source/views/docs/guides/restricted-execution.md

 By default all plugins registered execute for every game.
 This may not be the desired outcome when you have more than one game mode.

 Consider a game where the player starts off with a 100 units of ammo.
-The game supports three skill levels: normal, hard and goulish.
+The game supports three skill levels: *normal*, *hard* and *goulish*.
 The key difference between the skill levels is the emphasis on effective use of resources.
 We want to reduce the starting ammo for the player.
 The health remains constant across all three levels.

 ~~~javascript